nicolaijacobsz1/nicolaijacobsz1/README.md

 <img align="right" alt="GIF" src="https://github.com/Gapur/Gapur/raw/master/coding.gif?raw=true" width="408" height="318" style="max-width:100%;">

 #### Some quick information
-- 🕸 I’m interested in Ethical Hacking and Web Development
+- 🕸 I’m interested in Ethical Hacking, Web Development, Raspberry Pi Pojects
 - 👨🏻‍💻 I’m currently learning C# .NET and more advance Ruby on Rails with React.js
 - 👥 I’m looking to collaborate on Web application secuirty or web development projects, lets connect!
 - 📫 How to reach me by sending me a message or reaching me on  <a href="https://www.linkedin.com/in/nicolai-jacobsz-776a6585/">linkedin</a>